RobbyCBennett/DiscordBotAnchorAnalytics/README.md

 11. In the `.env` file, add your Anchor.fm email & password as `ANCHOR_EMAIL` and `ANCHOR_PASSWORD`.

+## Pick a Time

+12. In the `.env` file, choose a weekly time for the analytics to be retrieved and sent to Discord, and save it as `WEEKLY_TIME`.

 ## Run the Bot

-12. Run the bot in the background by typing in one of the following commands.
+13. Run the bot in the background by typing in one of the following commands.

 ```